 Gone are the days when you could spend 15 minutes to half an hour managing your social media and be done with it for the day…or week.
 According to a recent study, 73% of consumers are more likely to buy from businesses that are responsive on social media.
 In addition, most social media outlets’ algorithms factor in an account’s responsiveness (and how quickly the responses happen) when calculating how and when and where to show the account’s posts organically.
-As such, the importance of properly managing your social media has never been more important!
+As such, the significance of properly managing your social media has never been more important!
 Here are a few social media management tips to help you get off on the right foot.

 - How quickly you respond is a HUGE factor in your social media success or lack thereof.
 This applies to direct messages as well as comments on your posts.
 Taking too long to respond – or worse, giving no response – means the outlet will “ding” your account as unresponsive.
 The more unresponsive your account is deemed to be, the fewer folks will see your posts organically.
 As a result, you’ll have to pay to get your posts seen.
 And this is the case whether the DM/comment comes in during business hours or at 2AM.
 Someone needs to be manning your accounts nearly 24 hours a day to keep you on the up and up.